JuliaData/DataFrames.jl/docs/src/index.md

   (Python users can think of JuliaDB.jl as the Julia version of [dask](https://dask.org/)).

-Note that most tabular data libraries in the Julia ecosystem (including DataFrames.jl) support a common interface (defined in the Tables.jl package).
+Note that most tabular data libraries in the Julia ecosystem (including DataFrames.jl) support a common interface (defined in the [Tables.jl](https://github.com/JuliaData/Tables.jl) package).
 As a result, some libraries are capable or working with a range of tabular data structures, making it easy to move between tabular libraries as your needs change.
-A user of [Query.jl](https://github.com/queryverse/Query.jl), for example, can use the same code to manipulate data in a `DataFrame`, a `TypedTable`, or a JuliaDB table.
+A user of [Query.jl](https://github.com/queryverse/Query.jl), for example, can use the same code to manipulate data in a `DataFrame`, a `Table` (defined by TypedTables.jl), or a JuliaDB table.

 ## Questions?